the-future-society/Project-AIMS-AI-against-Modern-Slavery/README.md

 If you'd like to contribute to the research then take a look at any of the [issues](https://github.com/the-future-society/modern-slavery-statements-research/issues) or get in touch with [Adriana](mailto:adriana.bora@thefuturesociety.org)

-Take a look at colab notebooks based on the modern slavery corpus:
+Take a look at Colab notebooks based on the modern slavery corpus:

 - Rey Farhan's initial exploration [Modern Slavery Statements NLP (rey farhan) v1.0.ipynb](https://colab.research.google.com/drive/1Xk3TZ-30CfNmUxxiDRrWh9S3nR74pZlj?usp=sharing).
 - Parth Shah's [exploration of knowledge graphs based on subject-object syntactic relations](https://colab.research.google.com/drive/1Nig3YyHy8MEx5a1gmw_Hj95uYDAO30DV?usp=sharing)